Heapsort: Bottom-up heapsort

 Bottom-up heapsort was announced as beating quicksort (with median-of-three pivot selection) on arrays of size ≥16000.

-A 2008 re-evaluation of this algorithm showed it to be no faster than ordinary heapsort for integer keys, presumably because modern branch prediction nullifies the cost of the predictable comparisons which bottom-up heapsort manages to avoid.
+A 2008 re-evaluation of this algorithm showed it to be no faster than top-down heapsort for integer keys, presumably because modern branch prediction nullifies the cost of the predictable comparisons that bottom-up heapsort manages to avoid.

-A further refinement does a binary search in the path to the selected leaf, and sorts in a worst case of (n+1)(log_{2}(n+1) + log_{2} log_{2}(n+1) + 1.82) + O(log_{2}n) comparisons, approaching the information-theoretic lower bound of n log_{2}n − 1.4427n comparisons.
+A further refinement does a binary search in the upward search, and sorts in a worst case of (n+1)(log_{2}(n+1) + log_{2} log_{2}(n+1) + 1.82) + O(log_{2}n) comparisons, approaching the information-theoretic lower bound of n log_{2}n − 1.4427n comparisons.

-A variant which uses two extra bits per internal node (n−1 bits total for an n-element heap) to cache information about which child is greater (two bits are required to store three cases: left, right, and unknown) uses less than n log_{2}n + 1.1n compares.
+A variant that uses two extra bits per internal node (n−1 bits total for an n-element heap) to cache information about which child is greater (two bits are required to store three cases: left, right, and unknown) uses less than n log_{2}n + 1.1n compares.